salvador-arenas-castro/SDM-CropProj/README.md

 framework for forecasting olive crop habitat suitability and production.

-Despite this framework has been implemented and tested with several olive crop varieties it is expected to be applicable to other crops.
+Despite this framework has been implemented and tested with several olive crop varieties it is expected to be applicable to other crops and agroecosystems.

 # 1. Folder structure